jehy/esphome/came-gates-controller/README.md

 You can obtain your gate's code using [this sketch](https://github.com/jehy/arduino-came-reader).

-Just copy `esphome/settings.sample.h` to `esphome/settings.h`, tweak it and you are ready for upload :)
+Just copy `esphome/settings.sample.h` to `esphome/settings.h`, tweak it (provide gate code and transmitter pin) and you are ready for upload :)